PhilippPro/PhilippPro.github.io/_posts/2017-4-10-Update_rf_downloads.md

 |ParallelForest  |               281|               279|                      0.99|
 |bigrf           |                10|                 3|                      0.30|

-**h2o** could achieve the biggest gain in cran downloads.
+**h2o** could achieve the biggest increase in cran downloads.
 The other two packages remain rather unknown to most of the R users.

 ## Packages with algorithms similar to random forest